The Bankrate promise

 Odds are your budget is going to change.
 Matt Elliott, certified financial planner at Pulse Financial Planning in Rochester, Minnesota, says you’ll need to monitor your budget monthly for it to be effective.
 Otherwise, you’re going to fall back into old habits.

-Having enough in your emergency fund to pay six months of your expenses is the recommended way to weather an emergency.
-The best place to put this money is in a high-yield savings account, so that it’s earning a competitive amount of interest each month.
+Having enough money in your emergency fund to pay six months of your expenses is the recommended way to weather the tough times.
+One of the best places to put this money is in a high-yield savings account, so that it’s earning a competitive amount of interest each month.

 Assume an emergency — whether it’s a home or automobile repair, a medical issue, hospitalization or illness or unemployment — will happen to you at some point.